corbosman/advent2020/README.md

   The puzzle mentioned there is a trick.
 So I ended up drawing one of the graphs, and then I realized that once you know the connections from a specific adapter, you don't have to calculate it again.
 Totally obvious once you see it.
 Doh.
   So the trick is to keep a global cache of all connections from a specific adapter, so you can just take it from the cache instead of recalculating it over and over. [code](https://github.com/corbosman/advent2020/blob/main/app/Commands/Advent10b.php)

 11a.
 Not that difficult, just a lot of array manipulations.
-Maybe there's a smarter way. [code](https://github.com/corbosman/advent2020/blob/main/app/Commands/Advent11a.php)
+Maybe there's a smarter way.
+Reminds me of Game of Life. [code](https://github.com/corbosman/advent2020/blob/main/app/Commands/Advent11a.php)

 11b.
 More of the same, with an extra loop for checking further into a direction.
 And even more array manipulations." [code](https://github.com/corbosman/advent2020/blob/main/app/Commands/Advent11b.php)

 12a.
 More arrays.
 I keep the heading in degrees, seemed easiest to me. [code](https://github.com/corbosman/advent2020/blob/main/app/Commands/Advent12a.php)

 12b.
 Similar to 12a, not that hard.
 Just have to know the way to rotate x,y coordinates around a central point.
 I also changed 270 to 90 so the rotation is easier. [code](https://github.com/corbosman/advent2020/blob/main/app/Commands/Advent12b.php)

+13a.
+Easy.

+13b.
+Not easy at all.
+I started out trying the brute-force method.
+The examples solved just fine but the puzzle was too large for brute force.
+I knew there was a theorem about modulos but I just couldn't remember it.
+     So I had a look at the reddit chat and saw "Chinese Remainder Theorem".
+Aha!
+And that solved it quickly, well.. after re-discovering that theorem.

+14a.
+Much more to my liking.
+Simple bitmasks.
+Wrote it and executed correctly with the right answer in 1 go.